Quantum-Accelerators/quacc/docs/user/wflow_engine/wflow_engines2.md

     !!!
 Important

-        If you haven't done so yet, make sure you run the following to tell quacc you wish to use Redun:
+        If you haven't done so yet, make sure you update the quacc `WORKFLOW_ENGINE` [configuration variable](../settings.md):

         ```bash
         quacc set WORKFLOW_ENGINE redun